 Piedmont's investment in its one unconsolidated joint venture is recorded using the equity method of accounting, whereby original investments are recorded at cost and subsequently adjusted for contributions, distributions, net income/(loss), and "other than temporary" impairment losses, if any, attributable to such joint ventures.
 Pursuant to the terms of the unconsolidated joint venture agreement, all income and distributions are allocated to the joint venture partners in accordance with their respective ownership interests.
 Distributions from the unconsolidated joint venture are generally distributed to the partners on a quarterly basis and are classified on the accompanying consolidated statements of cash flow using the nature of distribution approach.
-Distributions of net cash from operations are classified as cash inflows from operating activities, as they are presumed to be returns on Piedmont's investment in the joint venture.
-Proceeds received as the result of a sale of an asset from an unconsolidated joint venture are considered a return of Piedmont's investment in the joint venture and classified as cash inflows from investing activities.
+Distributions of net cash from operations are classified as cash inflows from operating activities, as they are presumed to be returns on Piedmont's investment in the joint venture and classified as cash inflows from an unconsolidated joint venture are considered a return of Piedmont's investment in the joint venture and classified as cash inflows from investing activities.
 Due from unconsolidated joint venture represents operating distributions due to Piedmont from its investment in the unconsolidated joint venture which have been declared but not received as of period end.